arnarg/codedbearder.com/content/posts/mainline-linux-on-tx3-mini.md

 The Makefile hardcodes the `CROSS_COMPILE` variable so you'll need [this][7] toolchain (or you know, fix the Makefile) but if you're running on a recent kernel some header files won't contain something something needed.
 I ended up compiling it on CentOS 7 as that kernel is ancient.

-I'm also a generous guy and I have precompiled it for anyone that trusts me, [here][8] (only for the 2 GiB version, I'll get back to that one).
+I'm also a generous guy and I have pre-compiled it for anyone that trusts me, [here][8] (only for the 2 GiB version, I'll get back to that one).

-## Wiping the eMMC
+### Wiping the eMMC

 To wipe the eMMC we're gonna need the [aml-flash][9] tool!
 This tool is meant for burning the Android image to it but it does have a handy `--destroy` flag that wipes the bootloader from eMMC.
 The reason we want this is that the soc looks for the bootloader on eMMC before it looks at the sd card, so we need it gone!
 You will be able to go back to Android if you obtain an image from [here][10] and use this tool to flash it.

-All you have to do to wipe the eMMC is to go through the install instructions in the repo find a USB Type-A to Type-A cable (stop looking, you don't have it, why would you?), plug it into the USB into the slot closer to the sd card on the board and run:
+All you have to do to wipe the eMMC is to go through the install instructions in the repo find a USB Type-A to Type-A cable (stop looking, you don't have it, why would you?), plug it into the USB slot closer to the sd card on the board, the other into your computer and run:

 `aml-flash --destroy`

+I made my cable by soldering a USB Type-B PCB socket I had laying around to a cut USB cable.
+Then I could simply use a USB Type-A to USB Type-B cable to connect to it.

+{{% zoom-img src="/images/posts/mainline-linux-on-tx3-mini/cable.jpg" %}}

+You could also just solder two of them together or order one online, turns out they do exist!

-## That's not the memory I was promised!
+### That's not the memory I was promised!

 Here we are, we have compiled U-Boot and created a bootloader image.
 Only thing left is to burn it to an sd card.
 You'll find the following in the README for P212 to do so: